devanshgupta160/Simple-Drone-Simulator/README.md

 ### Running code on your system:
 - Clone this repository
 - Install Matplotlib and Numpy in your system
-- run the command
+- Run the command below to run the simulator on the default param and waypoint files provided in the repo
     - python3 simulator.py
- - to run the simulator on the default param and waypoint files provided in the repo
+- Run the command below to run the simulator on your own waypoint and param files named filename1.txt and filename2.txt respectively
-- run the command:
     - python3 simulator.py --waypoints [filename1.txt] --params [filename2.txt]
-  - to run the simulator on your own waypoint and param files named filename1.txt and filename2.txt respectively
+### Authors:
+ - Devansh Gupta(2019160)
+ - Mudit Aggarwal(2019063)